wallacelt25/2602169705_asignment2/README.md

 ## How to View the Project

-To view the project, access the Github Live Pages link:[Visit Our GitHub Repository](https://wallacelt25.github.io/2602169705_asignment2/)
+To view the project, access the Github Live Pages link:[Website](https://wallacelt25.github.io/2602169705_asignment2/)